 Focusing on your customer service process can make a significant impact on customer experience, employee performance, and the way you develop and improve operations.
 A good service process consists of a defined way of addressing common customer care scenarios and links all relevant internal structures, templates, policies, and system protocols.

 Capturing feedback is the fastest and easiest way to monitor and measure the success of your customer service strategy

 Capturing customer feedback can help you monitor and measure how well your service process is implemented and whether it needs rethinking or improving.
 This is how to use feedback to achieve that:

 Repeat issues can be identified effectively and systematically utilizing customer feedback.
 Analyzing this feedback will lead you to understand the root causes behind those issues, address them in a timely manner and/or adjust your service process to deal with them faster and more efficiently.
 Feedback insights pertaining to repeat issues can also be rerouted to different organizational departments and inform decision-making in terms of future product or service development.

 Prioritize First Contact Resolution (FCR)

-Fist Contact Resolution or FCR is one of the most important metrics when it comes to measuring service process efficiency and can give you a whole new perspective on what your customers think of the quality of the service received.
-Low FCR rates can lead to a spillover effect which might result in reducing customer loyalty by 10-30% and increase service costs by 50%.
-So, tracking FCR is key if you want to ensure that your customer service process is actually delivering the desired results – meaning really solving customer issues and not just patching them up.
+Fist Contact Resolution or FCR is one of the most critical metrics for measuring service process efficiency and can give you a whole new perspective on what your customers think of the quality of the service received.
+Low FCR rates can lead to a spillover effect which might result in reducing customer loyalty by 10-30% and increasing service costs by 50%.
+So, tracking FCR is vital if you want to ensure that your customer service process is actually delivering the desired results – meaning really solving customer issues and not just patching them up.

 To conclude, customer service leadership can highly benefit from a well-integrated feedback management solution that will provide actionable feedback data that can be used to reduce employee turnover, customer churn, and a costly customer service process.